joshuacox1/exact-cover/README.md

 - Written in a generator style so the solver can be started and stopped.
 - Presents a notion of a solver &ldquo;step&rdquo; and methods to advance a step, advance to the next solution, and so on.
 - Has a simple accompanying executable to read and write solutions to files.

+## TODOs

+- Full special handling for empty rows
+- Get all tests working and make the assertions maximally tight
+- Fill out `SparseBinaryMatrix` with more methods
+- Clarify {Exact, Partial}Cover type interfaces and the ExactCoverProblem interface
+- Add other problems (pentominos, Sudoku, Kakuro, etc.)
+- Investigate proc macros for test generation, in particular product of cases and invariants